gidsey/project_07_D2.2/README.md

 ## Requirments
 The project has been updated to run on Django 2.24.
-See `requirements.txt` for full details of the updated project dependencies.
+See `requirements.txt` for full details of the updated project dependencies.git

 ## Styling